 Watch this page for updates on the symposium.

 With its 16th Global Health Symposium, the University of Wisconsin-Madison Global Health Institute invites Indigenous scholars and community members to share the many ways to advance health across the world.
 They will join faculty, staff, clinicians and students from the UW-Madison community who will present their global research, education and outreach projects.
-The symposium will be a day-long virtual event on April 14, 2021.
+The symposium will be Wednesday, April 14, 2021, from 11:00 a.m. to 8:30 p.m..

 “Fostering Resilience Through Indigenous Wisdom & Scientific Knowledge” will explore the intersection of traditional practices that advance well-being and academic research, education and outreach projects that also promote health.
 It will bring together representatives from Wisconsin’s Native Nations, global indigenous communities and the university to showcase the complexities of health challenges and the many kinds of expertise needed to address them.
 The Native American Center for Health Professions in the School of Medicine and Public Health is co-sponsoring the event.
 The symposium also received funding through an Our Shared Future Heritage Marker Educational Innovation Grant.